hildgyorgy/lakokonyv/sources/lakokonyv_en.md

 >
 > *Sitting around the dining table can be beneficial for everyone, but especially for the hearing impaired.
 It is best to sit opposite one another, not side by side or at right angles, because this makes it easier to lip-read.
 Better still, if the window is at a right angle to those seated at the table, light distribution reduces the shadows on people’s faces, thus making lip-reading, perception of facial expressions, and communication easier.
 (AP)*

 The eat-in kitchen offers an economical use of space, with the dining table also made available as a food preparation area between meals.
-In rural houses, where the residents deal with vegetable gardening and animal husbandry, the kitchen table is indispensible for processing items.
+In rural houses, where the residents deal with vegetable gardening and animal husbandry, the kitchen table is indispensable for processing items.
 Naturally, eat-in kitchens are found in urban homes as well.
 The demand often arises, even in more spacious homes with a separate dining room, for a small breakfast nook or place to eat within the kitchen.
 (This can be achieved economically, too.
 See figure 1.22b.)
 For alternative eat-in kitchen layouts, see [figure 1.42](#abra_1_42).

 <a id="abra_1_42"></a>